luiscruz/awesome-mobile-app-energy-papers/readme.md

 If you know an academic paper that should be listed here, please contribute.
 As rule of thumb, the paper needs to be accepted in a relevant peer-reviewed conference/journal.
 Please, read the [contribution guidelines](contributing.md).

-This list is based on similar lists for other topics: [Awesome Crypto Papers](https://github.com/pFarb/awesome-crypto-papers); [Stack Exchange Academic Papers](https://meta.stackexchange.com/questions/134495/academic-papers-using-stack-exchange-data).
+This list is based on similar lists of papers in other topics: [Awesome Crypto Papers](https://github.com/pFarb/awesome-crypto-papers); [Stack Exchange Academic Papers](https://meta.stackexchange.com/questions/134495/academic-papers-using-stack-exchange-data).
 It is sorted by year.
 Eventually, the papers might be categorized according to their approach and addressed problem.

 For news and related content check out my [website](https://luiscruz.github.io/) and follow me on [Twitter](https://twitter.com/luismcruz).